argonne-lcf/CompPerfWorkshop/10_reduced-precision/TensorFlow/README.md

 > If you use `tf.keras.Model.fit`, loss scaling is done for you so you do not have to do any extra work.
 If you use a custom training loop, you must explicitly use the special optimizer wrapper `tf.keras.mixed_precision.LossScaleOptimizer` in order to use loss scaling.

+### Automatic loss scale factor
+The strategy in TensorFlow AMP is to start with a very large scale factor, e.g. `max(float16) = 65,536` or 2^24 = 16,777,216 (the largest integer representable in `float32`).

+The code automatically checks for gradient overflow, and if none occurs after some time, it will increase the scale further (typically by 2x).
+Otherwise, it will decrease the scale by 2x and skip the weight update.

 ## Manual profiling
 If you grabbed a full DGX node, let's exclude all but one A100 GPU, since we are not